 - 31001.
-This part shall be known and may be cited as the Medical Cannabis Tax Law. - 31002.
-As used in this part, the following terms have the following definitions: - (a) "Board" means the State Board of Equalization. - (b) "Cannabis" has the same meaning as that term is defined in Section 19300.5 of the Business and Professions Code. - (c) "Cultivator" means a person subject to licensing as a cultivator for purposes of the Medical Marijuana Regulation and Safety Act (Chapter 3.5 (commencing with Section 19300) of Division 8 of the Business and Professions Code). - (d) "Distribution" means-all both of the following: - (1) The sale of untaxed medical cannabis flowers, medical cannabis leaves, and immature medical cannabis plants, and medical cannabis product in this state. - (2) The use or consumption of untaxed medical cannabis flowers, medical cannabis leaves, and immature medical cannabis plants, and medical cannabis product in this state. - (3) The placing in this state of untaxed medical cannabis flowers, medical cannabis leaves, or immature medical cannabis plants in retail stock for the purpose of selling the medical cannabis flowers, medical cannabis leaves, or immature medical cannabis plants. - (e) "Distributor" has the same meaning as that term is defined in Section 19300.5 of the Business and Professions Code. - (f) "Immature medical cannabis plant" means a plant described in subdivision (b) with no observable flowers or buds, that is intended to be sold for use by medical cannabis patients in California pursuant to the Compassionate Use Act of 1996
+This part shall be known and may be cited as the Medical Cannabis Tax Law. - 31001.5.
+Unless the context otherwise requires, the definitions set forth in this chapter and those in the Medical Cannabis Regulation and Safety Act (Chapter 3.5 (commencing with Section 19300) of Division 8 of the Business and Professions Code) shall govern the construction of this part. - 31002.
+As used in this part, the following terms have the following definitions: - (a) "Board" means the State Board of Equalization. - (b) "Cannabis" has the same meaning as that term is defined in Section 19300.5 of the Business and Professions Code. - (c) "Cultivator" means a person subject to licensing as a cultivator for purposes of the Medical Marijuana Regulation and Safety Act (Chapter 3.5 (commencing with Section 19300) of Division 8 of the Business and Professions Code). - (d) "Distribution" means both of the following: - (1) The sale of untaxed medical cannabis flower, immature medical cannabis plant, and medical cannabis product in this state. - (2) The use or consumption of untaxed medical cannabis flower, immature medical cannabis plant, and medical cannabis product in this state. - 30 (e) "Distributor" has the same meaning as that term is defined in Section 19300.5 of the Business and Professions Code.

-AB 2243 -4-
+AB 2243 4